Zahmuaka: Early life

 Zahmuaka was born to Chhuahlawma in the Chin Hills of Myanmar.
 Chhuahlawma was a Paite warrior captured by the Lusei and Chhakchhuak, while the Mizos in Seipui fought wars with the Tedim east of the Manipur River.
 Chhuahlawma was adopted by the Chhakchhuak and given a wife.
 Despite Zahmuaka's lineage and ancestry being Paite, researchers term the ancestors between Zahmuaka and his forefather, Nova, to be referred as Duhlian.
 Zahmuaka and his parents grew up on Lentlang.
 Zahmuaka's name was chosen by his mother because his father Chhuahlawma was captured with one hundred men alongside him during a raid.

 As he grew up among the Lusei, Zahmuaka was married to Lawileri.
 Lawileri was from Lawitlang.
 However she was known for having loose character.
 The village youth would throw stones on Zahmuaka's door to check if Lawileri was home.
 Zahmuaka and his wife were very poor and had built their house below the main path of the village.
 The other villagers would disrespect Zahmuaka by throwing stones at his house.
 They had seven sons.
 The youngest son died in infancy.
 Zahmuaka worked as the gatekeeper of the village fort.
 The first son was Zadenga.
-He was named Zadenga which meant Za (hundred) and Denga (stones) in reference to the humiliation Zahmuaka faced.
+He was named Zadenga which meant Za (hundred) and Denga (throw or pelt) in reference to the humiliation Zahmuaka faced.
 The second son was Paliana.
 Pa (man) and lian (big) refers to a strong healthy child he presented himself as.
 The third son was Thangluaha which means one who surpasses or one who is famous.
 Zahmuaka wasn't rich at this point but he had surpassed poverty and other villagers in wealth.
 The fourth son was Thangur, which meant good and above the ordinary.
 This name was chosen for his handsome features.
 The fifth son was Rivunga.
 Ri (sound) and vunga (many) refers to the noisy house of having many children.
 The sixth son was Rokhuma.
 Ro (property) and khum (to exceed) signified that Zahmuaka was now prosperous with many sons working under him.